Visual Arts Facilities

-On the historic Town Common of Bristol, there are two decommissioned school buildings formerly used by Bristol elementary students.
+At 220 and 235 High Street, on the historic Town Common of Bristol, there are two decommissioned school buildings formerly used by Bristol elementary students.
 Those school buildings are now home to an array of local artists, artisans, designers, musicians and small businesses.
 Roger Williams maintains classroom spaces in these buildings as a way to extend our media capabilities, provide studio space for our upper-level students and bring those students into closer proximity to the creative community of Bristol.

 Reynolds Clay Studio

 Reynolds School, 235 High St, Bristol, Ground Floor

 Opened in 2016, Roger Williams University created a ceramics studio in the former Reynolds Elementary School.
 With 3 large kilns, we offer an array of courses in both hand-building and wheel-throwing.